 Who to star?
-Adding another of his real-life portrayals to his resume (George M. Cohan in Yankee Doodle Dandy and later Lon Chaney in Man of a Thousand Faces and Adm.
-Halsey in The Gallant Hours) and returning to the gangster role, but one quite different from his early psychos, was Oscar winner James Cagney.
+Adding another of his real-life portrayals to his resume alongside the roles of George M. Cohan in Yankee Doodle Dandy and later Lon Chaney in Man of a Thousand Faces and Adm.
+Halsey in The Gallant Hours, and returning to the gangster role, but one quite different from his early psychos, was Oscar-winner James Cagney.
 Cagney was thrilled to have such a strong role and to work with Vidor whom he described as "a nice version of Michael Curtiz".

 The leading lady?
 It would have to be someone special.
 Someone who audiences would root for.
 Someone who could carry off all of the great songs that Ruth sang.
 Of course, Doris Day!
 Away from her home studio of Warner Brothers, Day was given the role of a lifetime.